wuxc/pywin32doc/md/PyCRichEditCtrl.md

   - [GetSelectionCharFormat](PyCRichEditCtrl.md#pycricheditctrlgetselectioncharformat)

-    Returns the character formatting attributes of the current selection in thisPyCRichEditCtrl object\.&nbsp;
+    Returns the character formatting attributes of the current selection in this PyCRichEditCtrl object\.&nbsp;

   - [GetFirstVisibleLine](PyCRichEditCtrl.md#pycricheditctrlgetfirstvisibleline)